Smart Crossing

 The output

-This experiment aims to show people how technology can solve problems before they happen, and as Fleetlights, this prototype is available as open source, inviting developers and councils to take this idea further.
+This experiment plans to demonstrate how technology can prevent problems before they arise.
+As Fleetlights, this prototype is open source, encouraging developers and councils to expand on this concept.
+The project entailed 3 feature edits to showcase the technology and several testing days to ensure its functionality.